 Examination of ethical issues about the environment: foundational questions about moral status, public policy issues, and questions of personal morality.
 Traditional perspectives such as anthropocentrism and individualism are contrasted with alternatives such as the Land Ethic and ecofeminism.
-Offered in alternate years.

 212 Humans and Other Animals.